arcus/education_modules/sql_intermediate/sql_intermediate.md

 If you want to review SQL at a high level, consider our [Demystifying SQL](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_sql/demystifying_sql.md) module.

 Most users of SQL do a lot of their work in one of many SQL **clients**.
 A SQL client is a piece of software that has lots of functions, like allowing you to connect to various databases you have access to, giving you a place to type queries and submit them, and diagramming capability to help you understand the relationships in your database.
-Here's a screenshot from a popular SQL client, DBeaver.
-This screenshot is one they share [on their website](https://dbeaver.io/screenshots/).
+Here's a screenshot from a popular SQL client, DBeaver, found on [DBeaver's Screenshots Page](https://dbeaver.io/screenshots/).

 ![Complex application screen with a long SQL query, connection information for a PostgreSQL database, and more](media/dbeaver_screenshot.png)<!-- style = "max-width: 800px; border: 1px solid rgb(var(--color-highlight));" -->